Tony Gregory

 Tony Gregory (Note: Appeared on the ballot as Tony Gregory-Community from 1979 to 1981 and as Tony Gregory-Independent in November 1982.
 He had changed his name by deed poll because non-party candidates are not allowed to use the word "independent" as a party label on the ballot paper.)
-(5 December 1947 – 2 January 2009) was an Irish independent politician, and a Teachta Dála (TD) for the Dublin Central constituency from 1982 to 2009.
+(5 December 1947 – 2 January 2009) was an Irish independent politician and Teachta Dála (TD) for the Dublin Central constituency from 1982 until his death in 2009, a span of almost twenty-seven years that made him the longest-serving independent TD in the history of the state.
+A former member of Sinn Féin, the IRA and the Irish Republican Socialist Party, Gregory built his political career on community activism in Dublin's north inner city, an area marked by poverty, poor housing and, from the early 1980s, heroin addiction.